marinade-finance/scope/README.md

 - [x] Open creation of price feed to any user who will became admin of the feed.
 - Allow extensible price feed (when resizable account feature is available in Solana mainnet)

-## Example of crank refresh operation:
+## Example of crank refresh operation

 - For simplification let's say we only refresh at most 3 prices per IX.
 - In this example, we have 10 prices in scope named A, B, C, D, E, F, G, H, I, J.